MetOffice/inline_model_metrics/README.md

-# tenten_tempestextremes
+# inline_model_metrics
-A tenten project Rose app to run TempestExtremes inline with a climate model.
+A Met Office tenten project Rose app to run model metrics inline with a climate model.